Nepetre/HybridRayTracing-Unity/README.md

 * var (Variable to be used with metal or glass material)

 Where v0/1/2 are obtained using a Geometry shader.
+When the the construction is done fragments that would normaly be discared are now stored in the Per-Pixel linked list to be used in the ray tracing step.

 ### Ray Tracing
 The ray tracing step uses screen space ray tracing (from [kode80SSR](https://github.com/kode80/kode80SSR)) which visits pixels that are occupied by a given ray.
 Pixel position given by the screen space ray tracing is used to access the linked list for that pixel.
 Ray-Triangle intersection test is performed by iterating through the linked list using the vertices position stored in each element.